 The NuvaRing – also known as the vaginal ring - is a hormonal contraceptive alternative to the pill, and is around 99% effective at preventing pregnancy.
-This birth control method releases a slow dose of synthetic female hormones, oestrogen and progesterone in the form of ethinylestradiol and etonogestrel.
+This birth control method releases a slow dose of the combination of synthetic female hormones, oestrogen and progesterone in the form of ethinylestradiol and etonogestrel.
 It is a low maintenance contraceptive method, needing to only be inserted once a month.

-You can buy NuvaRing online safely and quickly here at HealthExpress, simply fill out the quick online consultation which allows one of our doctors to make sure this contraceptive treatment is right for you.
-After it is assessed by one of our registered doctors and approved for your safety, you can complete your order and have your contraceptive vaginal ring pack delivered via our free next day delivery service (same day if within London) when ordered before 4pm
+You can buy NuvaRing online safely and quickly here at HealthExpress, simply fill out the quick online consultation which allows one of our doctors to make sure this contraceptive ring is right for you.
+After your medical consultation has been assessed by one of our registered doctors and approved for your safety, you can complete your order and have your contraceptive vaginal ring pack delivered via our free next day delivery service (same day if within London) when ordered before 4pm.

 Same day for London Postcodes

 Next day for Rest of the UK

-The vaginal ring works in a similar way to other hormonal contraceptives, releasing a steady dose of hormones (synthetic oestrogen and progestogen) in the form of ethinyl estradiol and etonogestrel.
+The Nuvaring works in a similar way to contraceptive pills, releasing a steady dose of hormones (synthetic oestrogen and progestogen) in the form of ethinyl-estradiol and etonogestrel.
 These hormones work together to prevent pregnancy in three ways:

 This three-way form of protection has been proven to give you near total protection against pregnancy if used correctly.
 As with any contraception, if you miss a dosage, effectiveness will alter.

 Whilst the Nuvaring is the lesser-known form of hormonal contraception, it is still 99% effective against pregnancy proven in clinical trials.
 The main aim is obviously to stop conception, however like most contraceptive methods, there are additional pluses:

 To remove the NuvaRing: